I’ve written about my father a few times in this blog. It’s time to give my mother some attention.

 This is true.
 My mother is the sort who puts her foot down on a decision, and that is that.
 The problem is, she’s not good at explaining why she made the decision.
 She makes up her mind, and that is how it is going to be, gall dang it all to heck.

 However, instead of her acquaintance’s comment eliciting self-reflection, my mother went on the offensive in her journal.
 (A good offense is the best defense, right?)
-Her next entry was a complaint about how I had a mind of my own.
+But she didn’t go on the offense against the acquaintance who made the comment.
+Instead, her next entry was a complaint about how I had a mind of my own.

 Now, I take that as a compliment.
 Why would I want anyone else’s mind, anyway?
 (Smirk.)
 I suspect my mom wanted my mind to be the same as hers.